-- Final discussions and signatures on contract and payment processes. - Discussions and finalization of sample methodology, roles/responsibilities, communication processes, MOH oversight team, quality control procedures, and implementation plan. - Translation of tools to any other or arrangements for local ethnic translators, if needed and agreed to with JSI for the operational areas.
-Pilot test and finalization of tools based on the results. - Recruitment of interviewers, note takers, and management teams, as needed. - Development of the training materials and agenda, with final agenda co-agreed with JSI Activity Manager.
+- Final discussions and signatures on contract and payment processes. - Discussions and finalization of sample methodology, roles/responsibilities, communication processes, MOH oversight team, quality control procedures, and implementation plan. - Translation of tools to any other languages or arrangements for local ethnic translators, if needed and agreed to with JSI for the operational areas. - Pilot test and finalization of tools and data collection platforms based on the results. - Recruitment of data collection and management teams, as needed. - Development of the training materials and agenda, with final agenda co-agreed with JSI Activity Manager.